Annan has Syrian reply, seeking answers to halt crisis

 “But given the grave and tragic situation on the ground, everyone must realize that time is of the essence.
 As he said in the region, this crisis cannot be allowed to drag on,” he added.

-A Syrian foreign ministry spokesman said Syria had given a positive response to Annan’s proposals.
+A spokesman for the Syrian foreign ministry said Syria had given a positive response to Annan’s proposals.

-The U.N. says Syrian forces have killed more than 8,000 people in an uprising against Assad that has uprooted 230,000.
+The U.N. says Syrian forces have killed more than 8,000 people in an uprising against Assad that has uprooted 230,000, including 30,000 who have fled abroad.
 The government says foreign-backed militants are responsible for the deaths of more than 2,500 members of the security forces.

 Fawzi declined to comment on the exchange between Annan and Syrian authorities.